AnotherDevBoy/log-monitoring/README.md

 ## TODO
 ### MUST
-- [ ] Write a test for the alerting logic
 - [ ] Unit tests
 - [ ] Design: Explain the use of Testcontainers
 - [ ] Future: alert conditions, sensitivity